-The overall mission of the Department of Molecular Biology and Biophysics at UConn Health is to promote excellence and provide an outstanding environment for research and education.
+The Department of Molecular Biology and Biophysics at UConn Health aims to promote excellence and provide an outstanding environment for research and education.
 The department offers a highly supportive environment and is committed to promoting a diverse scientific community.
-Our research is multidisciplinary bridging molecular biology and genetics, biochemistry, biophysics, imaging, and structural, computational and modeling approaches to address fundamental issues in biomedical science.
+Our research is multidisciplinary, bridging molecular biology and genetics, biochemistry, biophysics, imaging, and structural, computational, and modeling approaches to address fundamental issues in biomedical science.

-Research in the Department of Molecular Biology and Biophysics is focused on understanding the basic principles underlying biological mechanisms and is built around several thematic areas including structural and computational biology, biophysics, cellular pathways, cancer biology, and microbiology and infectious disease.
+Research in the Department of Molecular Biology and Biophysics is focused on understanding the basic principles underlying biological mechanisms.
+It is built around several thematic areas, including structural and computational biology, biophysics, cellular pathways, cancer biology, microbiology, and infectious disease.

-Faculty in MB&B manage a number of outstanding core facilities including the Electron Microscopy Facility, the Gregory P. Mullen NMR Structural Biology Facility, the X-ray Crystallography Facility, and the Biophysical Core.
-MB&B also participates in the UConn Program for Excellence in Structural Biology and promotes interactions between laboratories at the UConn Health and Storrs campuses.
+Faculty in MBB manage several outstanding core facilities, including the Electron Microscopy Facility, the Gregory P. Mullen NMR Structural Biology Facility, the X-ray Crystallography Facility, and the Biophysical Core.
+MBB also participates in the UConn Program for Excellence in Structural Biology and promotes interactions between laboratories at the UConn Health and Storrs campuses.

 Please do not hesitate to contact us if you have any questions.

-Be sure to follow us on twitter@mbbuchc for news, schedule reminders and other useful information.
-If you have any questions, please do not hesitate to contact us.
+Follow us on twitter@mbbuchc for news, schedule reminders, and other helpful information.
+Also, if you have any questions, please do not hesitate to contact us.